 Design Story: My Kate Middleton moment

-Reflections on my contribution to ‘Engagement’ by Jennifer Rubell (2011) - an interactive sculpture inspired by the engagement of Prince William and Kate Middleton.
+Reflections on making a replica of Kate Middleton’s ring for ‘Engagement’ by Jennifer Rubell (2011) - an interactive sculpture inspired by the engagement of Prince William and Kate Middleton.

 Jeweller Karlin Anderson standing with wax sculpture of Prince William